AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 A new **Importing and exporting data** section is available with new pages related to workflows, data compression, encryption, and import best practices.
 [Read more](../../platform/using/get-started-data-import-export.md)

+Information has been added on how to add links in emails that can be personalized and that support tracking.
+[Read more](../../delivery/using/tracking-personalized-links.md).

 ## December 2020 {#dec-2020}

 The **Delivery monitoring** section has been reorganized into thematic topics.
 [Read more](../../delivery/using/about-delivery-monitoring.md)